longvideoagent/LongVideoAgent/README.md

 ---

 This is the official repository for [arXiv](https://arxiv.org/abs/2512.20618).
-Training and evaluation code are now available.
+Training and evaluation code are now available, and model weights are released on [Hugging Face](https://huggingface.co/longvideoagent/).
 This README provides a compact code overview, while the [📚 Docs](https://longvideoagent.github.io/LongVideoAgent/) contain the full setup, workflow, and argument details.

 ## 🚀 Latest News
+• `[2026/03/07]:` 🤗 We released the **LongVideoAgent-Qwen2.5-3B** model weights on [Hugging Face](https://huggingface.co/longvideoagent/longvideoagent-qwen2.5-3b).

 • `[2026/03/06]:` 🚀 We released the **training** and **evaluation** code for **LongVideoAgent**.

 • `[2026/02/14]:` 📦 We released the **LongTVQA** dataset on [Hugging Face](https://huggingface.co/datasets/longvideoagent/LongTVQA).